whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-21-Hello-Fresh-May-2015-Review.md

 <p>I absolutely loved this!
 Initially I had lower expectations, but the end result totally blew my senses away.
 The sauce that goes on top was so melting delicious, the apricot paired extremely well with the chicken and couscous, and the Swiss chard gave this dish the much needed greens in a tasty way.
 It was so darn good, I'm keeping this recipe permanently and will no doubt be cooking it again.</p>

-<p>Prep was kind of a pain in the butt, those red onions made me cry like I was watching Titanic all over again.
+<p>Prep was kind of a pain in the butt though, those red onions made me cry like I was watching Titanic all over again.
 Sheesh.
 But everything else was easy.</p>

-## Homestyle Meatloag
+## Homestyle Meatloaf
 with Shallot Gravy & Caramelized Root Vegetables

 <center><img src='/images/HelloFreshMay2015Meatloaf.jpg'></center>